jimniels/blog/posts/2022-06-26-previous-sibling-selector.md

 I found a question about a “previous sibling selector” on StackOverflow.
 While the top-voted answer basically said “there is no such thing”, a few answers down I found [this gem](https://stackoverflow.com/a/15503444) which said you can do it with the new `:has()` selector!

-(**Aside**: I’d heard that some folks were hesitant to call `:has()` the “parent selector” — even though it does let you select elements with a specific parent — but I was never sure why.
-This particular case helped me understand why because it helped me target a sibling not a parent!)
+(**Aside**: some folks say [don’t call `:has()` the “parent selector”](https://www.bram.us/2021/12/21/the-css-has-selector-is-way-more-than-a-parent-selector/) — even though it does let you select elements with a specific parent — and this particular case illustrates why: I’m targeting a sibling not a parent!)

 Here’s the selector I ended up writing: